GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ![SimCity 2000](images/13-2/sim-city.gif#img-full)
 *SimCity 2000*

-Like perspectives, there are a few different types of parallel projection.
+As with perspectives, there are a few different types of parallel projection.
 ### Isometric Projection

 ![isometric cube](images/13-2/iso-cube.jpg#img-full)